 By far, the Italianate (or American Bracketed) style was the most popular.
 It is characterized by its cubic form, vertical proportions, low pitched roofs, and oft present cupola.
 Though the massing is simple, elevations are ornate.
 One-over-one or two-over-two sash windows, with arched, segmental or flat heads, are elaborated by decorative surrounds, hoods, or pediments.
 Windows are commonly paired or tripled together.
 Deeply projecting eaves supported by ornate brackets, turned or chamfered posts at porches, quoins dressing corners, horizontal bands separating floors, and stone or materials imitating stone complete this style.
 An excellent example is Sloan’s George Allan House in Cape May, New Jersey (1863), whereas the Tuscan Villa style is typified by Richard Upjohn’s Edward King House (1845) in Newport, Rhode Island.

 Gazing back on this period of rapid change, increasing immigration, rampant eclecticism, and the beginnings of the plan book and housing industries, one must wonder if we today are not more influenced by this time than we might otherwise think.
-The above books and more on America’s traditional domestic architecture and classical architecture may be found at my online bookshop.

 Copyright for all images and text, unless in the public domain or otherwise noted, Christine G. H. Franck, Inc.